theintern/intern-tutorial/README.md

 To facilitate functional testing, an object is exposed to tests at `this.remote` which provides an interface for interacting with the remote environment.
 Using these methods, we can load a Web page, interact with it, and retrieve data from it to assert that our actions caused the expected result.
 Since all calls to the remote browser are asynchronous, this interface allows us to chain commands (like jQuery) and retrieve results using standard promises-style `then` calls.
 When we make a call, it is enqueued and executed once all the previous commands have completed.
 If this description is a little confusing, don’t worry—it should be clearer once we look at some code.

-If we look at the HTML page at `app/index.html`, we can see the simple form with a single input.
-As mentioned, the purpose of this functional test is to simulate a specific flow of user interaction: focusing the inputer, typing a string, and clicking submit.
+If we look at the HTML page at `app/index.html`, we can see the simple form with a single input; once this page and all required scripts are loaded, a CSS class name of "loaded" is added to the body element.
+As mentioned, the purpose of this functional test is to simulate a specific flow of user interaction: focusing the input, typing a string, and clicking submit.
 We can then verify that the header was properly updated.
 Once we’re done, our test will look something like this:

 ```js
 define([